compmeist/simple_js_cache/README.md

 -  Scope of resolving function may be different (so be wary of using 'this' identifier )

 ## Example
-a usage example snippet for a Vue JS project is also included here
+-a usage example snippet for a Vue JS project is also included here
+-  NOTE: localForage.JS version is simple_js_cache_lf.JS, recommended

 ## On Server
 I believe you can replace localStorage/localForage by something else on Node.js